abelkius/door2door-challenge/README.md

 I used node.js with express for my backend application.
 The biggest challenge was the database.
 I didn't use dynamoDB before, but I wanted to try it so I can learn a little bit more about AWS and also deploy the application on AWS Lambda and to use API Gateway for the communication with my api.
 In this project the deployment is done using a tool called `up` that allows fast deployment and configuration both for services as well as the static frontend resources.

 #### Frontend ####
-As far as the frontend is concerned I used `react` library and react-leaflet module for map visualisation.
+As far as the frontend is concerned I used `react` library and react-leaflet module for map visualization.
 I used react, because I find it nice to work with a framework that allows for a lot of flexibility but still is a big help while manipulating the DOM, I am quite new to this library but I do enjoy using it a lot.
 Additionaly I used a leaflet plugin called `react-leaflet-markercluster` to show the clustering of the vehicles markers.
 I also used `styled-components` for styling inside react components, but global styles are still added as a separate css file.